jupyterhub/team-compass/docs/binder/subdomains.rst

 The mission of the operator should be aligned with the mission of the Binder Project laid out in :ref:`binder-governance`.
-By allocating a sub-domain the project wants to recognise those who publicly support the project inn order to advance our mission.
+By allocating a sub-domain the project wants to recognise those who publicly support the project in order to advance our mission.

 If you would like to obtain a sub-domain that points at your public BinderHub